 Mortgage products when first taken out will severely affect your credit score, but over time and as you make regular repayments it will creep back up.
 Maintaining a good credit score takes time and patience, as well as careful thinking before making any big financial decisions once you already have credit products in place.

 The length of your credit history will affect your score.
-A longer history with a good record of accomplishment of repayment will go massively in your favour.
-This is because it proves that over time you can take on credit products and maintain them – and that you are not a future risk.
+A long history with a good record of accomplishment of repayment will go massively in your favour.
+This is because it proves that you can take on credit products and maintain them over time and that you are not a future risk.